Fellows Notes is a monthly listing of the latest news from awardees in our Artist Fellowships Program.

 January O’Neil (Poetry Finalist ’18) joins Catherine Barnett for a reading as part of the Blacksmith House Poetry Series (3/18, 8 PM).

-Nikki Raymond‘s (Dramatic Writing Fellow ’13) play The Owl Girl will have its New York City premiere at THML Theatre Company (2/28-3/16).
+Monica Raymond‘s (Dramatic Writing Fellow ’13) play The Owl Girl will have its New York City premiere at THML Theatre Company (2/28-3/16).
+Her short play The Black Widow Curse was part of the Romeo and Juliet Bake-Off at the Huntington Theatre (3/18)

 Susan Rivo‘s (Film & Video Finalist ’11) documentary film Left on Pearl has numerous screenings this month, including Northeastern University’s Neighborhood Matters Series (3/19), Coolidge Corner Public Library (3/23), Jamaica Plain Public Library (3/28), and The Actor’s Studio in Newburyport (3/31).